dezerey11/SEIR-Project1/README.md

 - Push the “Start” button
 - Click on a box
 - Next click should be on the second choice box to see if they match
-- Refresh the page to start over
+- Click on the "Start Over" button to play again

 ### Unsolved Problems: